mt0erfztxt/nebula-test-fragment/README.md

 There is one open source project for this version of tool available in public GitHub [repository](https://mt0erfztxt.github.io/nebula-widgets/).
-Fragment classes for widgets can be found in this [directory](https://github.com/mt0erfztxt/nebula-widgets/tree/master/src/js) and tests form in this [directory](https://github.com/mt0erfztxt/nebula-widgets/tree/master/test/js/browser).
+Fragment classes for widgets can be found in this [directory](https://github.com/mt0erfztxt/nebula-widgets/tree/master/src/js) and tests for them in this [directory](https://github.com/mt0erfztxt/nebula-widgets/tree/master/test/js/browser).

 ## Running project tests